clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 bug class this catches, unconditional param misuse fails on first call, so much of the feature's value is at write time in the editor.

+## Spec strictness under propagation

+Inference amplifies spec opinions to callers, which forces per-spec rulings.
+The dividing principle: runtime tolerance earns a spec slot when core's own code or the documented contract relies on it, implementation fall-through does not.
+So `contains?` gained `:nil` (clojure.core nil-puns it in `ns-resolve`), while `get` stays strict (numbers hit RT/get's return-nil-forever fall-through, nothing in core relies on it) and the char-sequence fns stay strict (the clojure.string ns docstring names CharSequence as the contract).
+Corpus findings from strict specs proved actionable: callers over-narrowing values they already held, or callees hiding a type dispatch behind a total function (metabase's map-or-id fns dispatching via `get`'s nil return).
+The right home for such declared polymorphism is a per-fn config spec, rule 1.

 ## Caveats

 - `cond`-style branch suppression is per-form.
 Unresolved calls count as